Menu

 What are the risks for developing skin cancer?

-Where’s the best place to go for a skin check—a GP, dermatologist, or skin cancer clinic?
+Where’s the best place to go for a skin assessment—a GP, dermatologist, or skin check clinic?

 You’ve noticed a new or strange-looking mole.
 Or maybe an existing mole has changed in shape, colour, or size.
 Guessing you want an accurate diagnosis—and quick?
-But who’s the best person to see for a skin check?
+But who’s the best person to see for a thorough skin examination?

 For most people, their local GP is the go-to for any immediate health matters.
 Some GPs specialise in skin health and can perform a skin examination.
-Yet, if melanoma or skin cancer is suspected it’s highly likely you’ll be referred to a dermatologist or skin cancer clinic, like MoleMap, for a Full Body MoleMap and dermatologist diagnosis.
+Yet, if melanoma or skin cancer is suspected it’s highly likely you’ll be referred to a dermatologist or skin cancer check clinic, like MoleMap, for a skin check or mole check and dermatologist diagnosis.

 Dermatologists are skin specialists.
 But a referral is often needed, and the wait time can be weeks or even months.
 When you have a suspicious spot staring you in the face, the last thing you want to do is wait.

-MoleMap skin cancer clinics combine the expertise of melanographers with the specialist skill of dermatologists.
+MoleMap combines the expertise of melanographers with the specialist skilled dermatologists.
 Your suspicious spot will be checked and double checked.
 No referral necessary, which means you get accurate results faster.
 Read more about your skin cancer check options.

 Can my GP remove skin cancer?

-GPs with specialist training may remove your skin cancer.
-This is, typically, only the case for small, non-melanoma skin cancers such as basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
-If melanoma is suspected, it’s likely you will be referred to a dermatologist or skin cancer clinic to confirm the diagnosis.
+GPs with specialist training may remove potentially cancerous skin lesions.
+This is, typically, only the case for small, non-melanoma cancers such as basal cell carcinoma (BCC) and squamous cell carcinoma (SCC).
+If melanoma is suspected, it’s likely you will be referred to a dermatologist or melanoma clinic to confirm the diagnosis.

-How long does a MoleMap skin cancer check take?
+How long does a MoleMap skin examination take?

 Our SkinCheck service takes around 15-20 minutes.
 SkinCheck+, which includes adding full body photography, takes 20-30 minutes.
 And our most comprehensive service, the Full Body MoleMap, takes approximately 50 minutes, depending on the number of moles you have.

-No matter which skin cancer check you choose, the process is thorough, non-invasive, and painless.
+No matter which skin service you choose, the process is thorough, non-invasive, and painless.
 Don’t worry, your modesty is protected at all times, and you can keep your underwear on.

 Our SkinCheck includes a thorough head-to-toe assessment of your moles, with any atypical lesions imaged and sent for dermatologist diagnosis.
 This service is ideal if you have a small number of moles and want the reassurance that your skin is healthy.
 Or, if you’ve spotted a suspicious mole and want a quick and accurate diagnosis.